Adrien-LUDWIG/100-days-of-code/log.md

 - Solved Elixir exercises on Exercism, finished the featured ones for
   #12in23 Functional February
 - Solved the last featured Bash exercise on Exercism #12in23 Slimline September

+## Day 78: December 28, 2023

+- Attempted LeetCode Daily challenge
+- Solved the last two featured exercises of Exercism #12in23 Slimline September in Python
+- Started a featured exercise of Exercism #12in23 Summer of Sexps in Racket